 Permanent Anchor Moorings

 - Dead weight moorings are the simplest kind of mooring.
-They are generally made as a large concrete block with an attached rode and resist movement with sheer weight.
-They are simple and cheap, and are better suited to rocky bottoms where other mooring systems do not hold well.
-They are heavy, bulky, and awkward.
+They are typically made as a large concrete block with an attached rode (line, cable, or chain from the anchor to the mooring buoy); they resist movement with their sheer weight.
+Dead weight moorings are simple and cheap, and are better suited for rocky bottoms where other mooring systems do not hold well.
+They are, however, bulky, heavy, and awkward.

-- Mushroom moorings are the most conventional moorings for mud and silt substrate.
-They are shaped like an upside down mushroom which can bury itself in these materials quite readily.
-They have up to ten times the holding power to weight ratio as dead weight moorings, but they’re more expensive and don’t hold well on rocky bottoms.
+- Mushroom moorings and pyramid moorings are the most conventional moorings for sand, mud and silt substrate.
+They look like an upside down mushroom or pyramid which can bury itself in a soft lake-bed quite easily.
+Mushroom moorings and pyramid moorings can have up to ten times the holding power to weight ratio of dead weight moorings, but they’re more expensive and don’t hold well on rocky bottoms.

 - Screw in moorings are shafts with wide blades spiraling around it so that it can be screwed into the substrate.
 They have a high holding power to weight ratio.
-Screw in moorings are so small that they are relatively cheap, but a diver is usually needed to install, inspect, and maintain them.
+Screw in moorings are so small that they are relatively cheap, but they normally require a diver to install, inspect, and keep up.

-- Multiple anchor mooring systems use two or more light weight temporary style anchors set in an equilateral arrangement and all chained to a common center from which a conventional rode extends to a mooring buoy.
-These systems have minimized mass, are easy to deploy, have a high holding power to weight ratio, and are easy to access the anchor components because temporary style anchors are readily available.
+- Multiple anchor mooring systems use two or more light weight temporary anchors set up in an equilateral arrangement and all chained to a common center from which a conventional rode is attached to a mooring buoy.
+Multiple anchor mooring systems have minimal mass, are easy to deploy, have a high holding power to weight ratio, and are readily available.

-The rode system is a line, cable, or chain several times longer than the depth of the water running from the anchor to the mooring buoy, the longer the rode is the shallower the angle of force on the anchor (it has more scope).
-A shallower scope means more of the force is pulling horizontally so that ploughing into the substrate adds holding power but also increases the swinging circle of each mooring, so lowering the density of any given mooring field.
-By adding weight to the bottom of the rode, such as the use of a length of heavy chain, the angle of force can be dropped further.
+A rode system is a line, cable, or chain several times longer than the depth of the water running from the anchor to the The longer the rode is the shallower the angle of force on the anchor (it has more scope).
+A shallower scope means more of the force is pulling horizontally, so that the anchor plowing into the substrate adds holding power.
+It also increases the swinging circle of each mooring, and so lowers the density of the mooring field.
+By adding weight to the bottom of the rode, such as using a length of heavy chain, the angle of force can be decreased further.
 Unfortunately, this scrapes up the substrate in a circular area around the anchor.
-A buoy can be added along the lower portion of rode to hold it off the bottom and avoid this issue.
+A buoy can be added to the lower section of rode to hold it off the bottom and avoid this issue.